-(20.000.000.000.000.000.000.000.000.000.
-BTPH112-18 Optics and Modern Physics Lab L-0, T-0, P-3 1.5 Credits Pre-requisite () If any): High-school education with physics as one of the subject.
-U ives: The aim and objective of the lab on - ech. class to the formal structure of wave and hey can use these in Engineering branch as 1 hanics and semiconductor
+BTPH112-18 Optics and Modern Physics Lab L-0, T-0, P-3 1.5 Credits

+Pre-requisite (If any): High-school education with physics as one of the subject.

+Course Objectives: The aim and objective of the lab on Optic and Modern Physics is to introduce the students of B.Tech. class to the formal structure of wave and optics, Quantum Mechanics and semiconductor physics so that they can use these in Engineering branch as per their requirement.

-Course Outcomes: At the end of the course, the student will be able to CO1 Verify some of the theoretical concepts learnt in the theory courses.
-CO2 Trained in carrying out precise measurements and handling sensitive equipment.
-CO3 Introduced to the methods used for estimating and dealing with experimental uncertainties and systematic errors.
-CO4 Learn to draw conclusions from data and develop skills in experimental design.
-CO5 Write a technical report which communicates scientific information in a clear and concise manner.
+Course Outcomes: At the end of the course e, the student will be able to Course Outcomes.
+At the cha of the course the student will be able to

+Verify some of the theoretical concepts learnt in the theory courses.
+Trained in carrying out precise measurements and handling sensitive equipment.
+Introduced to the methods used for estimating and dealing with experimental uncertainties and systematic errors.
+Learn to draw conclusions from data and develop skills in experimental design.
+Write a technical report which communicates scientific information in a clear and concise manner.